jodyphelan/tbdb/README.md

 The **tbdb.config.json** file can then be loaded by TBProfiler using `tb-profiler load_library drdb.config.json` and is then ready to be used.

+## Using alternate reference names

+The tbdb database will assume you have mapped your data to a reference with "Chromosome" as the sequenc name.
+If your reference sequence is the same but has a differenct name e.g "NC_000962.3".
+You can generate a database with an alternate sequence name using the `--seqname` flag.

 ## FAQ